RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Methodology

 \subsection{Multimotion segmentation based on planes}

 To extract planes, we transform the depth map to a point cloud and cluster connected groups of points with close normal directions using the method from \cite{feng2014fast}.
-To match an extracted plane $i$ in the current frame with one in the previous frame, we first estimate the angle and point-to-plane distance between plane $i$ and all planes in the previous frame.
+To match plane $i$ in the current frame with one in the previous frame, we first estimate the angle and point-to-plane distance between plane $i$ and all planes in the previous frame.
 A plane is chosen as a candidate if the angle and distance are below 10 degrees and 0.1 m respectively, which is the same as \cite{zhang2019point, Li2021PlanarSLAM}.
-Since there can be multiple candidates, rather than choosing the plane with minimal distance \cite{zhang2019point, Li2021PlanarSLAM}, we further consider overlap proportion between two planes using the Jaccard index, $J(V_1, V_2) = \frac{|V_1 \cap V_2|}{|V_1 \cup V_2|}$, where $|V_1|$ is the number of pixels in planar segment $1$.
+However, rather than choosing the plane with minimal distance \cite{zhang2019point, Li2021PlanarSLAM}, we further consider overlap proportion between two planes using the Jaccard index, $J(V_1, V_2) = \frac{|V_1 \cap V_2|}{|V_1 \cup V_2|}$, where $|V_1|$ is the number of pixels in planar segment $1$.
 We choose the candidate plane that has the maximal Jaccard index as the matched plane for plane $i$ and denote it as plane $i'$.

 To estimate object egocentric motion $T_i = {^i}T^{-1}_{C_{t-1}C_t}$ of plane $i$, we extract and match ORB keypoints from plane $i$ and $i'$.
 The error function is defined as:

 where $\chi_{ii'}$ is the set of keypoint matches between planes $i$ and $i'$. $\mathbf{x}^k_i$ and $\mathbf{x}^k_{i'}$ are homogeneous coordinates $\left[x, y, z, 1\right]$ of the two matched keypoints. $\rho\left(\cdot\right)$ is the robust Huber error function \cite{mur2017orb}. $\lambda_h$ is the parameter to weight the error between the Hessian form of planes. $q(\Pi) = \left[\arctan(\frac{n_x}{n_z}), \arctan(\frac{n_y}{n_z}),d\right]$ avoids over-parametrisation of the Hessian form \cite{Li2021PlanarSLAM}.